wso2-extensions/identity-conditional-auth-entgra/docs/files/config.md

    > 2. Device is rooted :- deviceInfo.ROOTED
    > 3. ADB enabled :- deviceInfo.IS_ADB

-   To see the Entgra adaptive authentication script documentation, Click [here](files/adaptive_script.md).
+   To see the Entgra adaptive authentication script documentation, Click [here](adaptive_script.md).

 12. Expand the **Authentication Step Configuration** and click on **Add Authentication Step**  button make sure to mark **Use subject identifier from this step** and **Use attributes from this step**.
 Then under **Local Authenticators** select an option and click on **Add authenticator** button.
-According to the above code there should be two authentication steps, therefore add another authentication steps and do not mark **Use subject identifier from this step** and **Use attributes from this step** options in this step.
+According to the above code there should be two authentication steps, therefore add another authentication step and do not mark **Use subject identifier from this step** and **Use attributes from this step** options in this step.

    ![Screen Shot 2022-05-30 at 1.33.19 PM.png](https://user-images.githubusercontent.com/61885844/171583623-45b674e7-5fc9-4156-9f4e-2cf2640a243e.png)